kschhatre/beam-calibration-dev/README.md

-# BEAM Calibration: Computational Algorithms for Expensive Optimization
+# BEAM Calibration: Algorithms for Expensive Optimization

 This is documentation for [BEAM](http://beam.lbl.gov/ "BEAM's Homepage") calibration development tasks.